Sandra Segal Ikuta: Background

+Ikuta was married to Edward Ikuta, and was a member of the Republican Party.
+She died at the age of 71 on December 7, 2025, having suffered from pancreatic cancer for about three years.

 Federalist Society

-Ikuta is an active member of The Federalist Society, a conservative and libertarian organization which holds panels, debates, and discussions, and she has been known to attend their national events.
+Ikuta was an active member of The Federalist Society, a conservative and libertarian organization which holds panels, debates, and discussions, and she was known to attend their national events.

 Federal judicial service

 Ikuta was nominated to the United States Court of Appeals for the Ninth Circuit by President George W. Bush on February 8, 2006, to fill the seat vacated by Judge James R. Browning, who assumed senior status in 2000.
 Previously, Carolyn Kuhl had been nominated to that position, but she had been filibustered by Senate Democrats for a year until December 2004 when she withdrew her nomination.
 Ikuta worked alongside her former boss, Judge Alex Kozinski, for whom she clerked.
 He testified on her behalf at the Senate Judiciary Committee hearing on her nomination.
 Ikuta was voted unanimously out of the Senate Judiciary Committee on May 26, 2006, and the U.S. Senate confirmed her nomination on June 19, 2006, by an 81–0 vote.
 She received her commission on June 23, 2006.
 On March 17, 2025, it was announced that Ikuta would take senior status upon confirmation of a successor.
+Her judicial service terminated upon her death on December 7, 2025.